 On January 28, 2019 (the "Closing Date"), the Company acquired Helio Vision, Inc. ("Helio").
 As a result of the acquisition, the Company initially issued an aggregate of 1,160,444 shares of common stock to the former securityholders and an advisor of Helio.
 The founders of Helio were issued 568,627 shares and non-founders were issued 591,817 shares.
-The Helio founders' shares are subject to vesting based on continued service to the Company over three years from the Closing Date, of which, 67% are vested as of September 30, 2020.
+The Helio founders' shares are subject to vesting based on continued service to the Company over three years from the Closing Date, of which, 79% are vested as of March 31, 2021.
 The Company recognizes the expense associated with the founders' restricted shares as research and development compensation expense on a straight-line basis as the shares vest over the three-year period.
+For the three months ended March 31, 2021 and March 31, 2020, the Company recorded \$0.3 million and \$0.4 million of research and development compensation expense.

-The Company, subject to the conditions of the acquisition agreement, is contingently obligated to make additional payments to the former securityholders of Helio as follows: (a) \$2.5 million of common stock on the date that is 24 months following the Closing Date (assuming certain technical milestones are met); (b) \$10.0 million of common stock following approval by the FDA of a new drug approval application for the prevention and/or treatment of proliferative vitreoretinopathy or a substantially similar label prior to the 10th anniversary of the Closing Date; and (c) \$2.5 million of common stock following FDA approval of a new drug application for an indication (other than proliferative vitreoretinopathy) prior to the 12th anniversary of the Closing Date (the shares of common stock issuable pursuant to the preceding clauses (a) - (c) are referred to herein as the "Milestone Shares"), provided that in no event shall the Company be obligated to issue more than an aggregate of 5,248,885 shares of common stock.
+In January 2021, pursuant to the terms of the acquisition agreement, the Company issued 246,562 shares of its common stock to the former securityholders of Helio.
+In addition, the Company, subject to the conditions of the acquisition agreement, is contingently obligated to make additional payments to the former securityholders of Helio as follows:(a) \$10.0 million of common stock following approval by the FDA of a new drug approval application for the prevention and/or treatment of proliferative vitreoretinopathy or a substantially similar label prior to the 10th anniversary of the Closing Date; and (b) \$2.5 million of common stock following FDA approval of a new drug application for an indication (other than proliferative vitreoretinopathy) prior to the 12th anniversary of the Closing Date (the shares of common stock issuable pursuant to the preceding clauses (a) and (b) are referred to herein as the "Milestone Shares"), provided that in no event shall the Company be obligated to issue more than an aggregate of 5,248,885 shares of common stock (including the shares issued in January 2021).
 Additionally, in the event of certain change of control or divestitures by the Company, certain former convertible noteholders of Helio will be entitled to a tax gross-up payment in an amount not to exceed \$1.0 million.